MegaCon

 MegaCon, short for Mega Convention, is a large speculative fiction convention that caters to the comic book, sci-fi, anime, fantasy, RPG, and gaming communities, often occurring in spring at the Orange County Convention Center in Orlando, Florida.
-The convention is the largest Fan convention event in the Southern United States and second largest in the US with an attendance of 140,000 recorded in 2022.
+The convention is the largest fan convention event in North America with an attendance of 210,000 in 2025 and generating an economic impact of 205 million dollars in 2024.

 History

 Founding

-The first comic book convention held in the Orlando area was OrlandoCon, held annually from 1974 to c.
-1994.
+The first comic book convention held in the Orlando area was OrlandoCon, held annually from 1974 to 1994.
 Regular guests included C. C. Beck, Floyd Gottfredson, and Hal Foster.

-MegaCon was founded by James Breitbiel and first held in 1993.
-The convention was acquired by the Tampa-based publisher CrossGen in 1999, with Elizabeth Widera brought on to run the show in 2000.
-(Breitbiel became CrossGen's Marketing and Distribution Director.)
-During this period, from 2000 to 2003, MegaCon heavily promoted CrossGen products and creators, to the frustration of some other exhibitors and attendees, although the show itself grew and thrived.
+A competing show, "Mega-Show" was founded by James Breitbiel in December 1993 at the Holiday Inn International Drive (Now the Avanti Palms) Mega-Show would occur a few times a year with a larger show "MegaCon", also by Breitbiel, debuting in 1995 at the Orlando Expo Center (Now the UCF Center for Emerging Media).
+Along with the new show, there was a smaller sister show, Tampa Mega-Show.
+The convention was acquired by the Tampa-based publisher CrossGen in 1999 with the smaller Mega-Shows being discontinued, with Elizabeth Widera brought on to run the show in 2000 and Breitbiel moving on to become CrossGen's Marketing and Distribution Director.
+During this period, from 2000 to 2003, MegaCon heavily promoted CrossGen products as the show continued to grow.
+After being the venue once in 1997, the Orange County Convention Center has since 2001, been the host of the convention.
+The new location allowed MegaCon to be the home of the long-running "Paranoia LIVE!" from 2001 to 2019.
+LARP, based on Mongoose Publishing's Paranoia.
+In 2002, the logo was changed to one with rounded rectangular letters with a capital "G" in lowercase size.

+2003 introduced after hours entertainment at the convention.
+This expanded to offsite locations in 2006.
 In late 2003, Widera purchased the convention from the failing CrossGen, which was restructuring (the publisher went bankrupt in 2004).
-Widera, who is a board member of the comics charity The Hero Initiative, currently runs the show along with her daughter Christine Alger.
+Widera, who is a board member of the comics charity The Hero Initiative, ran the show along with her daughter Christine Alger until 2016.

+In 2007, MegaCon hosted the first live presentation of the Web Cartoonists' Choice Awards.
+This was followed in August 2008 with the convention hosting the first inaugural Project Fanboy Awards ceremony, awarding authors, writers and publishers with honors voted on by Internet users on the Project Fanboy website.
+Following 2009, the Project Fanboy Awards event was discontinued.

 In September 2008, MegaCon headquarters moved from Safety Harbor to Live Oak, Florida, although the actual convention remains in Orlando.

-In 2009, in addition to the main show, held February 27–March 1, convention organizers produced a "mini-MegaCon" held August 22–23, the only one to date, featuring a number of actors from the Buffy the Vampire Slayer TV show.
+In 2009, in addition to the main show, held February 27–March 1, convention organizers produced a "mini-MegaCon" held August 22–23 featuring a number of actors from the Buffy the Vampire Slayer TV show.

-In 2010, the Orlando area entertainment company Moshi Moshi Productions started to host adult evening afterparties in conjunction with the event at nearby hotels.
-In 2017, MegaCon began to officiate the afterparties.
-Said parties are often themed to a specific fandom or group of fandoms.
-The first party is usually held at the Icebar Orlando with subsequent night parties at the Rosen Plaza and Rosen Centre.